BEN WILLCOX

 Whether it’s a defended hearing in the Local Court, a trial in the District Court, or an appeal to the Supreme Court, you can rest assured knowing that we have the experience and expertise to manage your case and achieve the best possible outcome.
 Call us for a free initial consultation.
 We are happy to answer your questions and assist you with a clear understanding as to the process, fees and potential outcomes of your matter.

-Two appeal types exist: conviction appeals and severity appeals.
+There are two types of criminal appeals: conviction appeals and severity appeals.

-Legal Aid NSW provides legal advice and representation to the community.
+Legal Aid NSW is a government-funded organisation that provides legal advice and representation to eligible members of the community.

 Request a Free Consultation by calling (02) 8251 0067 or by completing the online form.